CenturyLinkCloud/PublicKB/Control Portal/user-credentials-and-logging-into-control-portal.md

 }}}

 ### Description
-There are at least two different types of user credentials that you need to maintain and be aware of as a CenturyLink Cloud Control Portal user.
+There are at least two different types of user credentials that you need to maintain and be aware of as a Lumen Cloud Control Portal user.
 One set of credentials is used for you or other users in your organization to gain access to the Control Portal itself.
-These are your CenturyLink Cloud Control Portal user credentials.
-You may also be responsible for maintaining a number of different administrator credentials for servers you have created within your CenturyLink Cloud account.
+These are your Lumen Cloud Control Portal user credentials.
+You may also be responsible for maintaining a number of different administrator credentials for servers you have created within your Lumen Cloud account.
 Both credentials should use strong and secure passwords, however *they are not related to each other and should be managed and used separately.* This article discusses how to manage and use both types of credentials independently.

 ### Audience
-CenturyLink Cloud customers
+Lumen Cloud customers

 ### Control Portal Credentials
 1. Control Portal credentials are maintained in your Profile, which can be accessed by clicking your user name drop-down located in the upper right corner of the Dashboard and selecting **Your Profile**.